Prosecutor: Chauvin 'had to know' Floyd's life was in danger - WTMJ

 MINNEAPOLIS (AP) — Officer Derek Chauvin “had to know” he was squeezing the life out of George Floyd as the Black man cried out over and over that he couldn’t breathe and finally fell silent, a prosecutor told jurors Monday as closing arguments began at Chauvin’s murder trial.

-Schleicher dismissed some of the defense theories as “nonsense,” saying Chauvin’s pressure on Floyd killed him by preventing him from breathing.
+Replaying portions of the bystander video and other footage as he made his case, Schleicher dismissed some of the defense theories as “nonsense,” saying Chauvin’s pressure on Floyd killed him by constricting his breathing.

+The prosecutor sarcastically referred to the idea that it was heart disease that killed Floyd as an “amazing coincidence.”

-“Is that common sense or is that nonsense?” the prosecutor asked the racially diverse jury.
+“Is that common sense or is that nonsense?”
+Schleicher asked the racially diverse jury.

-Schleicher described how Chauvin ignored Floyd’s cries that he couldn’t breathe, and continued to kneel on Floyd after he stopped breathing and had no pulse — even after the ambulance arrived.
+Schleicher described how Chauvin ignored Floyd’s cries that he couldn’t breathe, and continued to kneel on Floyd after he stopped drawing breath and had no pulse — even after the ambulance arrived.

 Floyd was “just a man, lying on the pavement, being pressed upon, desperately crying out.
 A grown man crying out for his mother.
 A human being,” Schleicher said.
 He said Chauvin “heard him, but he just didn’t listen.”